Blog Index

 ---------------

-3. The institutions of science: Infrastructure is expensive in terms of time, necessary expertise and financial investment.
+3. The institutions of science: Research infrastructure is expensive in terms of time, necessary expertise and financial investment.
 This presents new challenges for the institutions of science.
-For example, a tension has emerged between infrastructure and research.
-The NSF primary mandate is to fund new science, however in recent years it has dedicated increasing portions of its budget to the creation of facilities supporting scientific work.
-Furthermore, from a historical perspective infrastructure building represents a significant shift in the role of scientific institutions such as the NSF that have usually taken a 'hands off' approach to the projects they fund.
+For example, a tension has emerged between developing infrastructure and supporting novel research.
+As the leading public agencies supporting US science, NSF or NIH's primary mandate is to fund new research, however in recent years they have dedicated increasing portions of their budgets to the creation of facilities supporting scientific work.
+Are these changes sustainable?
+How will it impact the landscape of science funding?
 These changes are significant and merit scholarly attention.

-4. Transformations in knowledge work: The introduction of novel information technologies is spawning transformations in the everyday practice of science.
-As new forms of representation (data visualization, geographic information systems, knowledge mediation) are introduced what counts as scientific work will also be changed: does creating metadata count towards a professor's tenure in geoscience?
+4. Transformations in knowledge work: The introduction of novel information technologies are spawning transformations in the everyday practice of science.
+As new forms of representation (data visualization, geographic information systems, knowledge mediation) are introduced, what counts as scientific work will also be changed: does creating metadata 'count' towards a professor's tenure in geoscience?
 Is a meteorological visualization tool a 'contribution' to atmospheric science?
+Career trajectories and reward structures are shifting before our eyes as we reconsider the balance between research, tool development and data handling.

-5. New organizational forms: Cyberinfrastructure is an emergent organizational form.
-Such projects seek to bring together under a single umbrella the development of computational resources, community building and cutting edge scientific research.
+5. New organizational forms: Our ability to collaborate and coordinate across time and space is leading to new organizational forms.
+One example is the rise of 'Big Science,' 'Big Data,' 'eScience' or 'Cyberinfrastructure' across domains of science that have never before followed these paths.
+Such projects seek to bring together, under a single umbrella, the development of computational resources, community building and cutting edge scientific research.
 They are usually nationally distributed and highly interdisciplinary.
-What kind of organization can support these diverse forms of activity?
+How do we design organizations can support these diverse forms of activity?
 What are the consequences of large-scale infrastructure development for the practicing scientist and the production of knowledge?

-6. The role of social science in design: Recent large-scale technology initiatives have opened many new opportunities for the direct participation of social scientists in design.
+6. The role of social science in design: Recent large-scale technology initiatives have opened many new opportunities for the direct participation of social scientists in design and science policy.
 These opportunities pose new challenges for social science: what are our available ways of participating?
 How do we manage tensions between objective research and participatory intervention?
 What are the ethical and political considerations for action research as social science becomes enmeshed with design and implementation?
-My research extends beyond the usual goals of traditional social science and has afforded me the opportunity to participate in surprising ways in information infrastructure development.
+My research extends beyond the usual goals of traditional social science and has afforded me the opportunity to participate in surprising and inventive ways in technology planning and development.
 The active and effective participation of social science in systems design and deployment is a methodological commitment of my current and future research.